Punktum-dk/epp-service-specification/README.md

 Please see the below sections for details on the different sub-commands.

 The command might be blocked and the status code: `serverUpdateProhibited` is returned indicating that an update is not possible.
 The status code `clientUpdateProhibited` will be returned if the issued update request cannot be fullfilled due to a domain lock with the registry.
-See also [ICANN description]([ICANN description](https://www.icann.org/resources/pages/epp-status-codes-2014-06-16-en/) of status.
+See also [ICANN description]([ICANN description](https://www.icann.org/resources/pages/epp-status-codes-2014-06-16-en/) of status codes.

 ### update domain request: